 In this paper we introduced the framework of by-the-book analysis and used it to study the performance of the simplex method.
 We have presented a running time analysis for a simplex method with bound perturbations, obtaining an upper bound on the expected running time of

 pivot steps required to solve an LP up to given feasibility and optimality tolerance.
 This result demonstrates how incorporating bound perturbations can provably ensure the simplex method requires only few pivot steps.

-Although this work is predominantly dedicated to introducing and performing a by-the-book analysis of the simplex method, we note that this bound on the expected running time of $O\left(n d^{1.5}\ln(n)\sqrt{\frac{M\ln\left(\frac{nN}{\eps\eta}\right)}{\eta}}\right)$ pivot steps required to maximize the slightly-random linear objective $\vecc + \eps\vetheta, \vetheta \in \sfe,$ with bound perturbations of order $\eta$.
+Although this work is predominantly dedicated to introducing and performing a by-the-book analysis of the simplex method, we note that this bound on the expected running time holds for arbitrary inputs and is mathematically sound even outside of the context of by-the-book analysis.
 We highlight the two most significant improvements over earlier work.

 First, from a purely mathematical lens, our analysis works for sparse constraint data, in contrast to smoothed and average-case analysis.
-Since all practical LPs are sparse (see, e.g., \cite[p.~64]{orchardhaysbook} and \cite[p.~50]{marosbook}) this is an important feature.
+Since all practical LPs are sparse (see, e.g., \cite[p.~64]{orchardhaysbook}, \cite[p.~50]{marosbook} or \cite{gay1985electronic,miplib}), this is an important feature.
 Second, due to the fact that we followed the by-the-book framework proposed herein, the assumptions we make are grounded in observations from simplex method implementations, LP modeling best practices, and measurements from practical benchmark instances.
-Our running time primarily depends on the LP being well scaled and the simplex method having bound perturbations.
-Both of these properties are essential to any large-scale LP solver \cite[p.~110,~241]{marosbook}.
-In this manner, the results of this by the book analysis correspond well with established knowledge on the simplex method as it is used in practice.
+Our running time primarily depends on the LP being well scaled and the simplex method featuring bound perturbations.
+Both of these properties are essential to any large-scale LP solvers \cite[p.~110,~241]{marosbook}.
+In this manner, the results of this by-the-book analysis correspond well with established knowledge on the simplex method as it is used in practice.
 This is an advantage of our bound, even when it is interpreted purely as a highly parameterized theoretical result; the parameters themselves were chosen not out of mathematical convenience but due to the fact that our research and experiments indicate that these parameters are bounded in practice, and may indeed play a genuine role in the behavior of the simplex method.